Leveson Inquiry: Ex-Sun editor defends 'bullish' style

 "If you publish it in the Sun you get six months' jail and if you publish it in the Guardian you get a Pulitzer prize," he said.

-"There is a tremendous amount of snobbery involved in journalism."'He was no Thatcher'
+"There is a tremendous amount of snobbery involved in journalism."

 Mr Jay asked Mr MacKenzie about the Sun's publication of an image of a funeral held for presenter Anne Diamond's son Sebastian, a cot death victim.